Javernick Makes a Deal with the Meatman

 “You’re abandoning the property?”

-“The county put a goddamn lien on it and I don’t have the resources to fight them in court.
-I’m headed back home to Ohio where I belong.”
+“The county put a goddamn lien on it, and I don’t have the resources to fight them in court.
+I’m headed back home to Kentucky where I belong.”

 A stout blonde woman with a strong deep south accent appeared at the door.
 “Well, that certainly does leave me high and dry, Marvin.”